A tale of 2 US interventions and why Venezuela is not Panama 2.0

 "The conclusion of every one was that unless you had some sort of managed transition from the regime to a democratic or some semi-functional democratic system, you would have absolute chaos for a long period of time," Farah said.

-That risks a power vacuum that Farah said various armed groups — including guerillas from Colombia — would swiftly move to fill, leading to more violence.
+That risks a power vacuum that Farah said various armed groups — including guerrillas from Colombia — would swiftly move to fill, leading to more violence.

 During his news conference, President Trump declined to rule out deploying American troops to Venezuelan soil.